Educational Television (Hong Kong): Media

-During normal school terms, ETV programmes are broadcast from Monday to Friday (except some long school vacations like public holidays and weekend) on the free-to-air terrestrial television channels such: TVB Pearl and ATV World alternately so that one of the stations broadcasts ETV television programmes in the morning from 08:00 until 12:00 HKT on TVB Pearl and television programmes in the noon from 12:00 until 16:00 HKT on ATV World.
+During normal school terms, ETV programmes were broadcast from Monday to Friday (except some long school vacations like public holidays and weekend) on the free-to-air terrestrial television channels such as TVB Pearl and ATV World.
+Programmes were aired alternately so that one of the stations broadcasts ETV television programmes in the morning from 08:00 until 12:00 HKT on TVB Pearl and television programmes in the noon from 12:00 until 16:00 HKT on ATV World.
 In each academic year the two English free-to-air terrestrial television stations such: TVB Pearl and ATV World.

 From school year 2006-07 to 2011-12, the broadcasting hours for ETV programmes reduced to 2 hours on each channel, which was scheduled from 08:30 until 10:30 HKT on TVB Pearl, and from 14:00 until 16:00 HKT on ATV World.

 Beginning from school year 2012-13, the broadcasting hours further reduced to 1 hour on each channel, which is scheduled from 09:00 until 10:00 HKT (Morning session) on TVB Pearl and from 15:00 until 16:00 HKT (Afternoon session) on ATV World.

 Due to the expiration of license of Asia Television on 2 April 2016, the Afternoon session of ETV programmes is scheduled from 15:00 until 16:00 HKT on RTHK 31A, which simulcast with Digital Channel RTHK 31.

 Although each programme is broadcast several times a week, their broadcast times are not adapted to school class timetables.
 The government therefore provides necessary television and recording equipment for reception of ETV programmes for government schools and aided schools in Hong Kong.
 The recorded programmes can then be viewed out of the broadcast time frame as required by the school.

 Some programmes are distributed in form of VCDs or interactive multimedia CD-ROMs to schools.

 With the coming of the Internet age, ETV programmes and other materials can be obtained from ETV website eTVonline.
 Additionally, from June 6, 2020, the broadcasting hours of ETV on TVB Pearl will be lifted.